leorrose/HStyle/README.md

 and the [**Project Book**](https://github.com/leorrose/HStyle/blob/master/research/Project_Book.pdf).

 ## Project Setup and Run
-In order to run this project with docker your environment  needs to support  TensorFlow Docker. you can follow this [**link**](https://www.tensorflow.org/install/docker) to get everything set upped.
+In order to run this project with docker your environment  needs to support  TensorFlow Docker. you can follow this [**link**](https://www.tensorflow.org/install/docker) to get everything set settled.

 ### Run on local environment:
 1. Clone this repository.